Types Of Toilets – 25 Types of Toilets

 25. Portable Toilets

-Portable toilets are toilets that can easily be carried from one point to another.
+Portable toilets can easily be carried from one point to another.
 They are mostly used as camping toilets or even as backup toilets at home.

 Toilet Buying Guide